 Grilled pork skewers with peaches makes us feel pretty darn peachy keen about getting a simple summer supper on the table even when we’re feeling lazy.

 Grilled pork skewers with peaches.
-It’s a simple, skewer-y, summer salad of sorts that comes together without even turning on the stovetop.
-Sounds like dinner to us.
-Originally published August 5, 2015.–Renee Schettler Rossi
+It’s a simple, skewer-y, summer salad of sorts that comes together with a bag of arugula but without even turning on the stovetop.
+Sounds like dinner to us.–Renee Schettler

 When shopping for peaches that you intend to grill, you want to seek out ones that are just shy of ripe.
 And by that we mean almost-but-not-quite perfectly ripe.
 To ascertain this state of peachiness, gently cup the peach in your hand.
 It should succumb ever so slightly when you softly fondle it but it shouldn’t remain indented or ooze peach essence.
 And you definitely don’t want it to be too hard to slice.
 It may take a little practice and, if you choose peaches that are a touch too hard, a day or two of patience as the peaches sit on the counter.
 But we have every confidence you’ll get the hang of it.
 If your stone fruits turn out to be woefully underripe and simply can’t be coaxed to softness, try this recipe for rock-hard peaches.
 Conversely, if your peaches are far too ripe to be sliced, simply stand at the kitchen sink and slurp.